2016killer/gmod_uparkour3/SERHOOK_en.md

 -- Example:
--- Allow "test_lifecycle" to be interrupted by any action -- Priority 0 is the highest UPar.SeqHookAdd('UParInterrupt', 'test_interrupt', function(ply, playing, playingData, interruptSource, interruptData)
+-- Allow "test_lifecycle" to be interrupted by any action -- Priority 0 is the highest UPar.SeqHookAdd('UParInterrupt', 'test_interrupt', function(ply, playing, playingData, interruptSource)
 	local playingName = playing.Name
 	if playingName ~= 'test_lifecycle' then
 		return true